codingconcepts/dg/README.md

 - table: person_event
   columns:
+    # Generate a random UUID for each person_event
     - name: id
       type: gen
       processor:
         value: ${uuid}
+    # Select a random id from the person_type table
     - name: person_type
       type: ref
       processor:
         table: person_type
         column: id
+    # Generate a person_id column for each id in the person table
     - name: person_id
       type: each
       processor:
         table: person
         column: id
+    # Generate an event_id column for each id in the event table
     - name: event_id
       type: each
       processor: